Motala, Buldhana: Administration

 Motala Nagarpanchayat is responsible for citizen services and some administrative matters in Motala city.
 It has an administrative as well as technical (engineering) wing for performing operational and developmental activities.

 Geography

 Motala tehsil is a part of Malkapur, which is a sub-division of the Buldhana district, along with Nandura and Malkapur tehsils.
-Villages in the tehsil are Chinchpur, Kharbadi, Jaipur, Buldhana, Kothari, Taroda, Tighra, Advihir, Varud, Didola, Sholapur, Talani, Makodi, Pimpri Gawali, Dabhadi, Talked, Borakhedi, Vadgaon, Sarola Pir, Sarola, Maroti, Pophali, Parada, Chinchkhed Nath, Nalkund, Gulbheli, Shirva, Rohinkhed, Dhamangaon Badhe, Vaghjals, Shelgaon Bazar, Sawargaon Jahangir, Ava Yunus our, Liha bk, Talni, Jahagirpur, Makoli, Antri, Kohala Bazar and Pimpalgaon Devi.
+Villages in the tehsil are Chinchpur, Kharbadi, Jaipur, Buldhana, Kothari, Taroda, Tighra, Advihir, Varud, Didola, Sholapur, Talani, Makodi, Pimpri Gawali, Dabhadi, Talked, Borakhedi, Vadgaon, Sarola Pir, Sarola, Maroti, Pophali, Dhonkhed, Parada, Chinchkhed Nath, Nalkund, Gulbheli, Shirva, Rohinkhed, Dhamangaon Badhe, Vaghjals, Shelgaon Bazar, Sawargaon Jahangir, Ava Yunus our, Liha bk, Talni, Jahagirpur, Makoli, Antri, Kohala Bazar and Pimpalgaon Devi.

-Economy

-Motala is economically and educationally poor.

-Notables

-Social activists like Vaibhav Jaware were born in Motala.

-Missions like Mission Madat and Mission Tahan originated in Village of Antri of Motala Taluka.

 Climate

 The average rainfall of this region is about 692 mm.

 The maximum temperature during summers is 48 °C.

 The minimum temperature during winters is 13 °C.